floyd-run/engine/docs/idempotency.md

 The `confirm` and `cancel` booking endpoints are idempotent by default:

 - Confirming an already confirmed booking returns the confirmed booking
-- Cancelling an already cancelled booking returns the cancelled booking
+- Canceling an already canceled booking returns the canceled booking

 You can still use `Idempotency-Key` header for additional safety on these endpoints.